NLnetLabs/routinator/source/interactive.rst

      Outputs the RPKI validity for a specific announcement by supplying an ASN and an IP prefix.

-:subcmd:`dump`
-     Writes the contents of all stored data to the file system.

 Printing a List of VRPs
 -----------------------